Latest News

 Gold firms make weekly gains on US-Iran deals

-Gold rose on Friday and is expected to gain a weekly gain, as optimism about a possible end to the Iran Conflict eased concerns over inflation and high interest rates.
+Gold rose on Friday, pointing to a weekly gain as optimism about a 'potential' end to the Iran conflict eased concerns over inflation and high interest rates.

-Due to its non-yielding properties, gold, which is typically seen as a safe haven in times of global turmoil, will be under pressure? when interest rates rise.
+Due to its non-yielding properties, gold is under pressure when interest rates rise.

-"Gold is now trading more like a risky asset than a safe-haven.
+"Gold is now trading more like a risky asset than a safe haven.
 Gold's rebound is linked to the prospect of a de-escalation with Iran.
-David Meger is director of metals trading at High Ridge Futures.
-He said that with 'energy prices falling, we are seeing the prospects of Fed rate reductions increasing down the road.
+We're seeing Fed rate reductions in the future as energy prices drop, said David Meger of High Ridge Futures.

-The U.S. Dollar index and oil prices are both set to decline by a week's end.
-Gold priced in dollars becomes cheaper for holders of other currencies, and lower energy prices reduce inflation concerns.
+The U.S. Dollar index and oil prices are both expected to decline this week.
+Dollar-priced Gold becomes cheaper for holders of other currencies due to a weaker U.S. dollar, while softer energy costs ease inflation concerns.

-According to the CME FedWatch, the market now sees only a 14% probability of an increase in U.S. interest rates this year.
+According to CME FedWatch, the market now sees only a 14% probability of an increase in U.S. interest rates this year.
 This is down from 22% on the previous day.
-Stephen Miran, Fed Governor, said that he hopes Jerome Powell stays on as governor for a limited time.
-Kevin Warsh will succeed Powell in the Fed leadership role, pending a Senate vote.
-The data showed that U.S. unemployment increased more than anticipated?in April.
-Gold extended gains briefly after the data.

-The gold demand in India this week was muted, as the price recovery? prompted buyers to delay purchases.
-Meanwhile, premiums for China remained stable on the safe-haven?demand.
+The gold demand in India was muted last week as the price recovery encouraged potential buyers to postpone their purchases.
+Meanwhile, premiums on China remained stable due to safe-haven demand.

 (source: Reuters)